Telefonica/opengateway-aggregation-poc/README.md

 # opengateway-aggregation-poc

-OpenGateway proof of concept.
+Open Gateway proof of concept.
 It demonstrates how an aggregator (e.g., hyperscaler, operator) can receive requests from an end user / application and forward them to the appropriate operator just using standard OIDC flows and regular CAMARA API calls.

+## Demo app

+The following diagram represents the flow used in this proof of concept, where an end user wants to use a network capability available in a web demo-app.
+This app was created by a developer that has a contract with an Aggregator.
+All the interactions between the demo-app and the aggregator is hidden behind a CAMARA SDK.

 ![aggregation architecture](./docs/architecture-poc.gif)

-This diagram shows the flow used in this proof of concept.

-1. The user (but it could be demo-app platform) wants some information handle by CAMARA.
-2. demo-app ask its Telco Authserver of reference in order to get a CAMARA Access Token.
+1. The demo-app requests an access token to the Aggregator.
-3. Using the Ipport the Telco Authserver asks the Telco Finder in which Telco that ipport belongs to.
+2. Using the user identifier (IP and port in this PoC), the Aggregator's authserver queries the Telco Finder to determine which Operator the user belongs to.
-4. Once the Telco Authserver knowns the ipport Telco asks the Authserver Operator Platform of the user to get an access token.
+3. Once the Telco's authserver knows the Operator, it requests a 3-legged access token from the Operator Platform's authserver.
-5. The access token will be generated and returned to the demo-app.
+4. An encrypted access token (JWT) is generated and returned to the demo-app.
-6. The final step is to consume the CAMARA API using that access token.
-7. The access token have information about the Telco of the user and the Telco Router could redirect que API query to the corresponding apigateway.
+5. The demo-app consumes the CAMARA API using the access token.
+The access token contains routing information, so the Telco Router is able to forward the API call to the Operator Platform's API gateway.
-8. The result will return to the demo-app
+6. The result is returned to the demo-app.

 ## How to run it